roguehistory/Hist_Digh3814/content/en/week/7/instructions.md

 ### Goals for this week

-- TODO
+- Try your hand at building an image classifier
-- TODO
+- Simulate the Roman economy
-- TODO
+- Raise the ghost of Rudolopho Lanciani
-- TODO
+- Situate this work in an understanding of the potential futures for digital archaeology, but also in the context of current work in archaeology.

 ### Listen